 For the rest of us, it can mean being able to push harder during a workout, and working out harder can simply mean burning more calories and working more effectively toward our goals.

 Collectively, our findings indicate that consuming Beachbody Performance Energize roughly 30 minutes before most workouts (or 60 minutes before all-out efforts) can help improve exercise performance, boost power output, increase total work done, and reduce perceived effort.

 For more information on Beachbody Performance Energize, including a detailed look at its key ingredients, check out the article “Key Ingredients Your Pre-Workout Drink Should Have.”

-Beachbody Performance Energize uses a synergistic blend of three key ingredients—beta alanine, quercetin, and caffeine—to delay exercise-induced fatigue and boost energy, focus, power, and athletic performance.
+Beachbody Performance Energize uses a synergistic blend of three key ingredients — beta-alanine, quercetin, and caffeine — to help delay exercise-induced fatigue and boost energy, focus, power, and athletic performance.

 But don’t just take our word for it.

 Dr. Marcus Elliot, founder of the Peak Performance Project (P3), explains to Beachbody President and CMO Jon Congdon how it has enhanced the training of some of the country’s top athletes at his applied sports science facility in Santa Barbara, California.